ldsands/UsefulCodeSnippets/OtherSoftware/Linux/LinuxPrograms.md

         - I usually name these bottles in this format: PDFXEdit-Purpose-Soda-7.0-8
             - "Purpose" is domain which I use it for
                 - For example, I usually have one called "Random" for whatever random PDF I may open and work on.
 I also usually have one for any research projects that I'm actively writing so that I don't have to worry about losing an open set of PDFs, or mixing with other projects so that there are too many PDFs open at one time.
+            - If you want you can leave off the version of soda you used to create the bottle since you can update the runner used the bottle if you do the following
+                - Under "Options", click on "Settings", then under "Components" click on the box labeled "Runner"
         - Under "Options", click on "Settings", then under "Display" click on "Advanced Display Settings"
             - Disable "Window Manager Decorations" (this removes the bar at the top of the window that Linux/KDE puts there when the program is maximized)
         - Under "Options", click on "Dependencies"